-If you experience any of the symptoms of a hypo, immediately eat some sugary food or have a drink, e.g. lollies, biscuits or fruit juice, and measure your blood sugar level.
+If you experience any of the symptoms of a hypo, immediately eat some sugary food or have a drink, e.g. lollies, biscuits or fruit juice.

 Tell your doctor if you have trouble recognising the symptoms of hypos.

 Under certain conditions, the early warning signs of hypos can be different or less obvious.
 Your doctor may need to adjust your insulin dose.